 We dare to evoke the need for a Great Mexican National Pact for Nonviolence

-In this sense, picking up the cry of mothers looking for their missing daughters and sons and other social groups, with whom the March is conducting meetings, we dare to evoke the need for a Great Mexican National Pact for Nonviolence, with a central involvement of young people, fathers, mothers and educational community; a National Pact that should be, in our opinion, one of the great challenges to face, both by civil society and the Government of Mexico.
+In this sense, picking up the cry of mothers looking for their missing daughters and sons and other social groups, with whom the Walking is conducting meetings, we dare to evoke the need for a Great Mexican National Pact for Nonviolence, with a central involvement of young people, fathers, mothers and educational community; a National Pact that should be, in our opinion, one of the great challenges to face, both by civil society and the Government of Mexico.

-Finally, in line with the demands of the environmental and social movements of the rivers, with which the March It has established a series of work meetings, we welcome as very hopeful the proposal of dialogue that the Administration is opening to the groups and communities affected by the water conflicts in Mexico.
+Finally, in line with the demands of the environmental and social movements of the rivers, with which the Walking It has established a series of work meetings, we welcome as very hopeful the proposal of dialogue that the Administration is opening to the groups and communities affected by the water conflicts in Mexico.

 It is hoped that, through this dialogue, access to drinking water will be achieved as an effective human right for the entire population, and not a private business for a few; and on the other hand, that rivers and aquifers can be recovered, as sources of life and not of disease and death, promoting a true peace treaty with the rivers and with the riverside villages.